CLINICAL PRACTICE IN MENTAL HEALTH 1

 Problem Based Learning

-One 12.0 hours problem based learning per week and delivered via online.
+One 12.0 hours problem based learning per week on weekdays and delivered via online.

 "Students complete the equivalent of 12 hours of online learning per week."